cavo789/blog/blog/2023/11/22/docker-volumes/index.md

 You have executed this script 51 times.
 ```

 #### Using vscode

-But you can, too, use Visual Studio code to access files.
+But you can, too, use Visual Studio Code to access files.

 First, if needed, install the Docker extension: